Do Hair Loss Vitamins Really Promote Hair Growth?

 • Medication you may be taking

-Certain factors such as genetics and age cannot be controlled, however, taking the right vitamins can play a part in minimising hair loss and promoting healthy hair growth.
-When you are deficient in vitamins, your body produces a response to conserve energy.
+Taking the right vitamins however can play a part in promoting hair growth.
+When you have a vitamin deficiency, your body produces a response to conserve energy.
 One of the first processes that is sacrificed to conserve energy is hair growth, causing the hair follicles to remain in the resting phase for longer than usual.
 It is essential to nourish your body with essential vitamins to prevent this from happening.

 Biotin

-Biotin is a B-vitamin which helps the body convert food to energy.
-In fact, the word “biotin” derives from the Green work “biotos”, which means “sustenance” and “life”.
-This is not a coincidence given that biotin can help to restore life into your hair, promoting healthy hair that can be sustained.
-Keratin is a protein that helps to strengthen hair and prevent damage to hair follicles.
-Biotin works by helping to produce keratin.
-Studies have shown that Biotin promotes hair growth, as well as reduces the rate at which hair is lost.
-Biotin can be found in naturally foods such as eggs, nuts and meat.
-If you are not able to get enough biotin naturally, you should take a biotin supplement.
-The recommended amount of biotin is 100mcg daily.
-Biotin is water soluble and difficult to overdose on as excess biotin is excreted in urine.
+Biotin works by helping to produce keratin, a protein which helps to strengthen hair and prevent damage to hair follicles.
+Studies have shown that Biotin promotes growth, as well as reducing the rate at which hair is lost.
+It can be found in natural foods such as eggs, nuts and meat.
+[1] If you are not able to get enough naturally, you should take a biotin supplement.
+The recommended amount is 100mcg daily.
+Biotin is water soluble and difficult to overdose on as an excess is excreted in urine.

 Vitamin A